RajalakshmiGit-hub/MarkdownDocumentation/Fetch Aviation Taxes API Documentation.md

 # **API to Fetch Aviation Taxes** - ***API Documentation***

 The taxes endpoint of the API may be used to retrieve information regarding aviation taxes.
-(Aviationstack API)
 ### **URL**
 #### GET https://api.aviationstack.com/v1/taxes?access\_key=YOUR\_ACCESS\_KEY
 ### **Query Parameters**